 For the moment, Nestlé’s Nespresso coffee capsules lose their trademark protection as an international registered 3D trade mark in Germany.
-On Friday the Federal Patent Court ruled and temporary put an end to a dispute over the popular coffee capsules that had lasted for years.
+On Friday the German Federal Patent Court ruled and temporary put an end to a dispute over the popular coffee capsules that had lasted for years.

 IR mark is as protected as a national mark

 The decision follows a long-standing trademark dispute between the Swiss Ethical Coffee Company (ECC) and Nestlé over Nespresso coffee capsules.
 In summer of 2014, the German Patent and Trade Mark Office (DPMA) decided that the German part of the three-dimensional internationally registered trademark (IR mark) for Nespresso coffee capsules had to be deleted (Case IR 763 699 – S 290/11 Lösch).
 This has now been confirmed by the Federal Patent Court.